st4add/checkout-platform-task/README.md

 ### Modularised Terraform Code

-Creating seperate modules for the API Gateway and Lambda functions abstracts much of the complications away from our main terraform file and allows the user to focus on the variables they need to supply to deploy the application rather than the intricacies of the resource dependencies.
+Creating separate modules for the API Gateway and Lambda functions abstracts much of the complications away from our main terraform file and allows the user to focus on the variables they need to supply to deploy the application rather than the intricacies of the resource dependencies.

 ### AWS Authentication and State Management